ForesightMiningSoftwareCorporation/redges/README.md

     continue;
 }

-// Collapse and fix the geoemtry if needed. let vid = deleter.collapse_edge_and_fix(eid);
+// Collapse and fix the geometry if needed. let vid = deleter.collapse_edge_and_fix(eid);

 // Remove a vertex, creating a hole.